 Only a portion of the ball needs to pass through the strike zone.
-This is where you might notice judgement calls.
-If you have heard of the phrase “painting the black” this means that just a piece of the ball has crossed over the black of the plate.
+This is where you might notice judgment calls.
+If you have heard of the phrase “painting the black,” this means that just a piece of the ball has crossed over the black of the plate.
 The black of the plate is the thin black striping that outlines the plate.

-The strike zone in Major League Baseball may turn to robot umpires.
-Currently, there is an electronic review of umpires that displays their efficiency in real time.
-If you watch a game on tv then you will notice that replays will show a strike zone for a hitter and where the ball landed.
-MLB Commisioner, Ed Manifred, has commented that there is a system that works and there is a potential to use the electronic system in place by the 2024 season.
+The strike zone in Major League Baseball may be taken over by robot umpires.
+Currently, there is an electronic review of umpires that displays their efficiency in real-time.
+If you watch a game on tv, then you will notice that replays will show a strike zone for a hitter and where the ball landed.
+MLB Commissioner Ed Manfred has commented that there is a system that works and that there is a potential to have the electronic system in place by the 2024 season.

 If you are the batter, there may be parts of the zone that you prefer.
 The challenge will be to wait on the pitch you want.
 This may involve fouling pitches off.
 If you are a pitcher, you will challenge the batter with pitches that you think they will have a hard time hitting.
 You may also move the ball around the zone to confuse the hitter.

-In the history of the strike zone, the major consisten trend is using the knees as the bottom of the strike zone.
-The zone dates all the way back to the 1800s and has overgone several changes.
+In the history of the strike zone, the major consistent trend has been using the knees as the bottom of the strike zone.
+The zone dates all the way back to the 1800s and has undergone several changes.
 You will notice that the top of the zone has shifted from the top of the shoulders to the armpits to the midpoint of the shoulders and top of the pants.

 Does the strike zone change based on height?

 Yes, it does.
-There is not a fixed height for the strike zone.
+There is no fixed height for the strike zone.
 A taller batter will have a bigger strike zone.
 A shorter batter will have a more compact zone.

 How high off the ground is the strike zone?